Mette Schjoldager: Career

 Schjoldager made her debut at the Olympic Games in 2000 Sydney.
-Teamed-up with Ann-Lou Jørgensen, they beat Elena Nozdran/Viktoriya Evtushenko of Ukraine in the first round, but was defeated in the second round by Indonesian pair Etty Tantri/Cynthia Tuwankotta.
+Teamed-up with Ann-Lou Jørgensen, they beat Elena Nozdran and Victoria Evtoushenko of Ukraine in the first round, but was defeated in the second round by Indonesian pair Etty Tantri and Cynthia Tuwankotta.
 In the mixed doubles, she partnered with Jens Eriksen.
-The duo had a bye in the first round, beat Michael Keck/Nicol Pitro of German, and were defeated bye Tri Kusharjanto/Minarti Timur of Indonesia in the quarterfinals.
+The duo had a bye in the first round, beat Michael Keck and Nicol Pitro of German, and were defeated bye Tri Kusharjanto and Minarti Timur of Indonesia in the quarter-finals.

 Schjoldager again competed in badminton at the 2004 Summer Olympics in women's doubles with partner Pernille Harder.
-They had a bye in the first round and were defeated by Ra Kyung-min and Lee Kyung-won of Korea in the round of 16.
-In the mixed doubles with partner Jens Eriksen, they defeated Svetoslav Stoyanov /Victoria Wright of France in the first round and Kim Yong-hyun/Lee Hyo-jung of South Korea in the second.
-In the quarterfinals, Schjoldager and Eriksen beat Nova Widianto/Vita Marissa of Indonesia 15-12, 15-8 to advance to the semifinals.
-There, they lost to Zhang Jun/Gao Ling of China 15–9, 15–5.
-In the bronze medal match, they defeated fellow Danish pair Jonas Rasmussen/Rikke Olsen 15–5, 15–5 to win the bronze medal.
+They had a bye in the first round and were defeated by Ra Kyung-min and Lee Kyung-won of South Korea in the round of 16.
+In the mixed doubles with partner Jens Eriksen, they defeated Svetoslav Stoyanov and Victoria Wright of France in the first round, and Kim Yong-hyun and Lee Hyo-jung of South Korea in the second.
+In the quarter-finals, Schjoldager and Eriksen beat Nova Widianto and Vita Marissa of Indonesia 15–12, 15–8 to advance to the semi-finals.
+There, they lost to Zhang Jun and Gao Ling of China 15–9, 15–5.
+In the bronze medal match, they defeated fellow Danish pair Jonas Rasmussen and Rikke Olsen 15–5, 15–5 to win the bronze medal.